Student Spotlight: Ana Lastoviria, Coder Academy Melbourne

 Coder: When researching which education provider to go with – can you remember the deciding factor for choosing Coder Academy?

-Ana: The length of the courses: CA had the longest one among the competitors, and I feel like the longer it is, the better in terms of material sinking in.
-Also, CA offers a recognised qualification on completion, which is more of a confidence thing for me, but it also gives opportunities to apply for more jobs: some of the job ads have a requirement of a minimum of TAFE qualification in IT.
+Ana: The length of the courses: Coder Academy had the longest one among the competitors, and I feel like the longer it is, the better in terms of material sinking in.
+Also, Coder Academy offers a recognised qualification on completion, which is more of a confidence thing for me, but it also gives opportunities to apply for more jobs: some of the job ads have a requirement of a minimum of TAFE qualification in IT.

 Ana: I had 2 jobs before COVID took off: guest service at a hotel + vocal coaching in a singing school.
 With balancing these 2 jobs I had no free time: working 6 days per week, phones, scheduling, admin on the 7th.
 This was the main thing that prompted the change: I was getting burnt out from working so much, barely had any social life and the income I got from all of it didn’t reflect the amount of work I was doing.